cxd/text_dnn_experiments/notes/news_20/README.md

 Both pages give a set of benchmarks for different types of classifiers, with a benchmark of 84.86% accuracy on the test set given by a linear classifier on the standford page, and a benchmark of 84.7% accuracy given by an SVM classifier on the page by A.Cardocacho.
 The interesting feature of the newsgroup dataset is the reasonably large vocabulary at about 70000 words.
 The balanced nature of the class assignments also makes the dataset well behaved as a baseline for training and testing.
 The presence of other benchmarks and its popularity makes it a good tool for baselining classifiers against other work.

-The first architecture takes roughly 50s on CPU and 20s on GPU per epoch, while the second takes roughly 120s on CPU and 30s on a single GPU per epoch.
-The GPU in use was an NVidia Quadro P4000 with 8Gb of memory.
-The CPU is a Intel i7 2.9Ghz having 2 cores on an OSX platform.
+The following set of timings give an indication as to the processing speed requirements for different model architectures, these are derived from the news 20 full training set of some 7905 examples with a word based vocabulary feeding into a embedding layer as the first layer.

+- CPU - 1 Layer LSTM and Feedforward network - Intel(R) Xeon(R) CPU X5650 @ 2.67GHz 6 Cores - 4300s per epoch - 550ms per step - libopenblas 2.20 ubuntu
+- CPU - 1 Layer CNN and Feedforward network - Intel i7 2.9Ghz 2 Cores - 50s per epoch - ? per step - Blas Accelerate macOs Framework
+- CPU - 1 Layer CNN and Feedforward network - Intel(R) Xeon(R) CPU X5650 @ 2.67GHz 6 Cores - 320s per epoch - 40ms per step - libopenblas 2.20 ubuntu
+- GPU - 1 Layer CNN and Feedforward network - NVidia Quadro P4000 - 20s per epoch - ? per step - CUDA 7.0 Windows 10 Pro
+- CPU - 3 Layer CNN and Feedforward network - Intel i7 2.9Ghz 2 Cores - 120s per epoch - ? per step - Blas Accelerate macOs Framework
+- GPU - 3 Layer CNN and Feedforward network - NVidia Quadro P4000 - 30s per epoch - ? per step - CUDA 7.0 Windows 10 Pro

 Note that the timing will be variable on CPU as the libraries for matrix operations will influence the performance a great deal, the use of Intel MKL on cpu should be investigated.

 Should the use of deep network architectures become a much more desirable approach in production, it would be appropriate to deploy GPU based hardware for this purpose both in local lab environments and onsite as inference will be a high performance cost.